THG20203/THG20203/README.md

  <h2>My Projects</h2>
  <ul>
    <li>
-<a href="https://fcthg08.netlify.app" target="_blank">https://fcthg08.netlify.app</a> - A React web application built with React-router-dom, SCSS architecture and hosted on Netlify.
-Inspired by websites of various football clubs, I have utilised digital art I have drawn and then edited on GIMP software.
+<a href="https://fcthg08.netlify.app" target="_blank">https://fcthg08.netlify.app</a> - A React web application built with react-router-dom, SCSS and hosted on Netlify.
+Inspired by websites of various football clubs, I have utilised digital art I drew and then edited on GIMP software.
      </li>
  </ul>